Suraj151/pdi-framework/README.md

 **`/wifi-config` POST.** Auth passes, the controller reads the station and AP arguments, loads the current WiFi table so untouched fields survive, applies the new values, saves, and renders the success page.
 The actual reconnect is scheduled a tick later — the response has to flush before the radio drops out from under it.

 **`/listen-monitor`.** The browser polls; each request reads the analog pin and returns a small JSON object with the pin and its value.
+It carries the API gate, so an expired session gets a `401` and the page sends the browser back to the login form.
 That is the whole live-graph mechanism.

-**`/storage-fileupload`.** The controller reads the multipart body through the server's chunked API and writes it to the filesystem as it arrives, so upload size is bounded by flash rather than by RAM.
+**`/storage-fileupload`.** The body is streamed to a staging file under `/temp` as it arrives, so upload size is bounded by flash rather than by RAM; the directory is created on demand if it is missing.
+Parsing finishes before the handler runs, so the staged file is written before the session is known and lands owned by root.
+Once the CSRF check passes, the controller moves it to the requested directory — picking a free name rather than overwriting — and assigns it to the logged-in user, which is what lets that user manage the file afterwards.
+A move or delete that the user's permissions do not allow is reported back on the page rather than silently dropped.

 ### 8.10 Adding a page